Test case prioritization using test case diversification and fault-proneness estimations: Methodology

-These properties lead to the effectiveness of the proposed defect prediction on generally any software project and decrease the dependency of the results to a specific dataset \cite{hastie2008elements, khoshgoftaar2010}.
+These properties lead to the effectiveness of tree-based ensemble defect prediction models on generally any software project and decrease the dependency of the results on a specific dataset~\cite{hastie2008elements}.
+In section~\ref{sec:defect_prediction_implementation} we present the results of empirically comparing multiple tree-based defect-prediction models on the subject dataset, which leads to the conclusion that XGBoost has the best performance on the subject dataset of study.
 Therefore XGBoost was chosen as the classification model in the proposed defect prediction method.

-Another important step is to tune the key parameters of the XGBoost model.
-The parameter tuning process is usually defined as an optimization problem and the goal is to maximize (or minimize, depending on the scoring function) a certain scoring function.
-For the selection of the scoring function, there are multiple options.
-One approach is to measure the classification performance through the performance of the whole system.
-This approach is more complex both in implementation and execution time.
-Furthermore, it increases the coupling between the independent modules.
-Another approach is to independently optimize the performance of the defect prediction module via common classification scoring models such as F-score.
-This approach is more efficient in terms of time and complexity, but it does not directly maximize the classification model performance for this task.
-We selected this approach and used it in an iterative manner, the parameters were chosen using a validation F-score.
+An important step is to tune the key parameters of the XGBoost model.
+The parameter tuning process is usually defined as an optimization problem and the goal is to optimize a certain scoring function.
+We selected this approach and used it iteratively and the parameters were chosen using validation data.
+The details of this approach are mentioned in Section~\ref{sec:defect_prediction_implementation}.